 Don't eat the stick!
 Too much of anything is never a good thing.
 And high doses of cinnamon could be toxic.
 If using the oil, one drop will do you.
 I absolutely love the taste of dōTERRA cinnamon oil.
 It is a hot tamale on steroids.
 I love to have a little taste on my tongue occasionally.
 It warms and makes me happy.
 And all these other benefits are a side effect of that delicious sweet treat.

 **Warning: Ancient Chinese Secret: cinnamon stimulates cramping, so not a great idea for pregnant women until time for labor.

 I had a great visit with a friend of mine recently who is from Venezuela.
 She grew up using all kinds of home remedies.
 Eating real food.
 Living the way our ancestors did.
 She moved to America in her twenties and adopted an American diet.
 That has left her discouraged with her health.
 She is determined to change that however and is migrating back to her roots.

-She shared with us yesterday a natural aid to lowering her blood pressure which she has been struggling with lately.
-And I was amazed at how simple and delicious it was.
+She shared with us yesterday a tea that she uses in hopes of lowering her blood pressure.
+I was amazed at how simple and delicious it was.